 His novel The Silence and the Roar, banned in Syria, has been published in German and French and most recently was published in English in early 2013 by Pushkin Press in the UK and Other Press in the USA.
 It is also being translated into a number of other languages.

-2014 The Silence and the Roar published in translation in Dutch ,Czech and Italian, currently being translated for publication in Turkish (earlier published in English, French and German)
+2014-15 The Silence and the Roar published in translation in Dutch ,Czech, Italian, and Turkish.

 April 2014 guest at book fair, People of the Mediterranean, Vernon, France 4-6 April